Telehealth Informed Consent

 1. What Telehealth Is

-Telehealth is the delivery of healthcare services using secure electronic communications, such as questionnaires, messaging, and audio or video visits, between you and a licensed provider who is not in the same physical location.
+Telehealth is the delivery of healthcare services using secure electronic communications, such as questionnaires, messaging, and audio or video consultations, between you and an MOH-licensed doctor who is not in the same physical location.
+SengMed’s telehealth services are intended for patients located in Singapore.

 2. Nature of the Services

-Through SengMed you may complete an online health evaluation that is reviewed by an independent, licensed provider.
-The provider determines whether treatment, including a GLP-1 medication, is clinically appropriate.
-Prescriptions are issued solely at the provider’s discretion and only when appropriate.
+Through SengMed you may complete an online health assessment that is reviewed by an independent doctor registered with the Singapore Medical Council.
+The doctor determines whether treatment, including a GLP-1 medication, is clinically appropriate.
+Prescriptions are issued solely at the doctor’s discretion and only when appropriate.

 3. Benefits and Limitations

 Telehealth can offer greater convenience and access to care.
-However, it has limitations: a provider cannot perform a hands-on physical examination, and some conditions cannot be evaluated or treated remotely.
-Your provider may determine that an in-person visit or additional testing is needed.
+However, it has limitations: a doctor cannot perform a hands-on physical examination, and some conditions cannot be assessed or treated remotely.
+Your doctor may determine that an in-person consultation or additional testing is needed.

 4. Risks